-One of the major log jams that can throw a spanner in your easy living is transitioning at belays, going from second to leader or leader back to leader.
-Having a slick system for re-racking is key, and if you go about it half assed you either risk wasting time, dropping gear, or forcing the leader to set off half cocked with their gear in a mess, wires hanging from draws, cams out of order etc.
+One of the major log jams that can throw a spanner in your easy living is transitioning at belays, going from second to leader or leader back to the leader.
+Having a slick system for re-racking is key, and if you go about it half-assed you either risk wasting time, dropping gear, or forcing the leader to set off half-cocked with their gear in a mess, wires hanging from draws, cams out of order etc.

 So here are a few ideas to speed things up.

 - The second should remove all wires from draws as they climb, and rack them onto either a single krab or a single draw.
 This can be done as the gear is removed, or when you get to a stance before the belay.
 This means that all draws are free to be handed over, and reduces the risk of a leader setting off and looking for a wire that is still clipped to a draw on their harness.